ilyayevtushenko/TeamvoyTestTask/README.md

 # TeamvoyTestTask
 Create a rest controller for creating orders in storage (any storage can be used).
-The order has three fields: price, quantity, item (please chose any three).
+The orderEntity has three fields: price, quantity, itemEntity (please chose any three).
-The order is valid for 10 minutes (not valid orders can be deleted).
+The orderEntity is valid for 10 minutes (not valid orders can be deleted).
-Create another rest controller which will return the requested item at the lowest price (the number of items must be reduced in storage).
-If there are not enough items, return all available.
+Create another rest controller which will return the requested itemEntity at the lowest price (the number of itemEntities must be reduced in storage).
+If there are not enough itemEntities, return all available.

 Requirements: